ringo/stick/README.md

 Alternatively, you can manually copy or symlink the stick directory into the `packages` directory of your ringojs installation.

-To start the stick demo application run the `ringo` command with the `demo.js` script in the stick directory:
+To start the stick demo application, run `stick/demo.js` with the `ringo` command in the ringo directory (where build.xml is), add `packages` to module search path:

-    $ ringo demo.js
+    $ ringo -m packages stick/demo.js

 Then point your browser to <http://localhost:8080/>.